-Children learn about how key technologies such as how the Internet works and practise key skills such as effective use of search engines, typing and make regularly use of the school’s iPads, laptops and other technological devices routinely in their other studies.
-They learn how to take photographs and videos, to use iPads to animate using programming and stop-motion and ultimately will learn to use photo editing tools.
+Our children learn about key technologies such as how the Internet works and practise key skills such as effective use of search engines and typing.
+They make regular use of the school’s iPads, laptops and other technological devices routinely in their other studies.
+They learn how to take photographs and videos, to use iPads to animate using programming and stop-motion, as well as how to use photo editing tools.

 We place a particular emphasis on embedding strong basic skills in four key areas which are fundamental parts of being IT-literate in today's world: making presentations (using Microsoft PowerPoint); word processing (using Microsoft Word); managing data on spreadsheets (using Microsoft Excel); and editing images (using Pixlr).

 E-Safety plays a pivotal role in our children’s computing curriculum and is modelled throughout by our teachers.
 GDPR also plays an important role in allowing children to recognise what information is personal to them and who and when it is safe to share it.
 To do this effectively, children are taught a clear understanding of the meaning of personal information and recognise their own responsibility in safeguarding this.

 Our eCadet programme raises online safety awareness for the whole school community and coaches children to be online safety experts.
 We believe a strong understanding of these areas will enable children to access modern technologies and communicate effectively whilst developing an ever-increasing understanding of how to keep themselves safe from evolving dangers in the digital world.